g1eng/sakura_vps_client_go/docs/NfsServerInterface.md

 ### NewNfsServerInterface

-`func NewNfsServerInterface(id int32, device string, connectTo NullableString, mac string, switchId NullableInt32, ) *NfsServerInterface`
+`func NewNfsServerInterface(connectTo NullableString, mac string, switchId NullableInt32, ) *NfsServerInterface`

 NewNfsServerInterface instantiates a new NfsServerInterface object This constructor will assign default values to properties that have it defined,